joshbeyerr/tableFinder/README.md

 ## Future Plans

-OpenTable support is already built out in the backend—just needs frontend integration.
+OpenTable support is already built out in the backend, just needs frontend integration.
 If there's enough interest, that's next.
 Also exploring ExploreTok integration for better restaurant discovery.
 The goal is expanding to cover all major booking platforms so you can get into any place you want, regardless of where they're listed.